How many days in Buenos Aires is enough? Don’t worry as I’ve crafted the perfect Buenos Aires itinerary for every time frame with 3- 7 day options.

 The ideal time to visit Buenos Aires depends on your interests:

-• March – April (fall) and September–October (spring) offer mild temperatures and fewer crowds – perfect for walking tours and cultural visits.
+- March to April (autumn) and September to October (spring) offer mild temperatures and fewer crowds, perfect for walking tours and cultural visits.

-• Peak summer (Dec–Jan) can be uncomfortably hot,
+- Peak summer (December to January) can be uncomfortably hot.

 To see how to combine Buenos Aires into a full itinerary that covers other parts of the country, head to one of the posts below: